buildbot/buildbot/master/docs/developer/data.rst

         All parameters labeled 'unicode' must be unicode strings and not bytestrings.
         Filenames in ``files``, and property names, must also be unicode strings.
         This is tested by the fake implementation.

+.. py:class:: buildbot.data.changes.MasterResourceType

+    .. py:method:: setMasterState(state=None)

+        :param string state: the new state of this master ('started' or 'stopped')
+        :returns: Deferred

+        Record a change in state for this master.

 Links
 .....